Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Experiments

-\paragraph{Implementation Details.} We utilize the open-source CLIP ViT/B-16 model \cite{radford2021learning} as vision and text encoders, while all other components of the policy is learned from robot demonstrations.
-We use a six-layer temporal transformer, using the same embedding size as the CLIP model $d=768$.
-The LoRA rank is set to 8 for CLIP encoders and 16 for others, the same as in \cite{liu2024tail}.
+\paragraph{Implementation Details.} We utilize CLIP \citep{radford2021learning} as vision and text encoders, while all other components of the policy is learned from robot demonstrations.
+The LoRA rank is set to 8 for CLIP encoders and 16 for others, the same as in \citep{liu2024tail}.
 We pretrain the base policy on the LIBERO-90 dataset and use it as the starting point of lifelong learning.
 During adaptation, we learn 10 epochs on each arriving task and evaluate every 2 epochs, using a batch size of 32 and AdamW optimizer with a learning rate of 1e-4.
 We perform expert coefficient replay for 10 epochs after each task.
-As for the expert router, we employ a scaled sigmoid output activation to restrict the coefficient in $[0,2]$ and use a top-3 strategy to select useful experts.
+As for the expert router, we employ a scaled sigmoid output activation to restrict the coefficient in [0,2] and use a top-3 strategy to select useful experts.
 All results are averaged over three random seeds.
-More details can be found in Appendix \ref{appendix: exp}.